ishraq-dagamseh/Deploy-historocal_places_InGradioo/README.md

 4. Evaluate the model performance using learning curves.
 5. Build gradio App using Hugging face space.
 6. Now the App is Ready to use.
+7. You can try the App from this link: https://huggingface.co/spaces/IshraqTariq92/Smart_Tour_Guide
-7. And the final presentation available on: https://prezi.com/view/qp8u0XCsUfixMslk5ws6/
+8. And the final presentation available on: https://prezi.com/view/qp8u0XCsUfixMslk5ws6/